nelparmar/Portfolio/Workbooks/Workbook 3/README.md

 Data Analyst/ Technician
 ------------------------

-I wanted to take this opportunity to showcase my workbook 3 where I am learning about Data analysis from Databases (NoSQL) and SQL to gain an insight into data analytics of a business.
+I wanted to take this opportunity to showcase my workbook 3 where I am learning about Data analysis from Databases, such as MySQL to gain an insight into data analytics of a business.

 * 🌍  I'm based in East Midlands - Leicester
 * 🖥️  See my portfolio at [https://github.com/nelparmar/Portfolio](http://github.com/nelparmar/Portfolio)